ep3p/Sentinel_KQL/Queries/Azure-Sentinel/Detections/ThreatIntelligenceIndicator/README.md

 _TablesDatatable = datatable(EntityType:string, TableDictionary:dynamic)
 _IndicatorXTableDatatable = datatable(IndicatorType:string, TableType:string, TITableConditions:dynamic)
 ```
-Each datable *element* has a dictionary that contains the placeholders, an example element for the third datatable, for the match between URL indicators and the Syslog table, would be:
+In this example each datable *element* has a dictionary that contains the placeholders.
+An element for the third datatable, for the match between URL indicators and the Syslog table, would be:
 ```
 'URL', 'Syslog',
 dynamic({